 But these workshops run differently at each store.
-Whereas Lowe’s requires registration for their kits one month in advance, Home Depot runs their program on a first-come, first-served basis on the first Saturday of each month.
+Whereas Lowe’s kids’ workshop kits require registration one month in advance, Home Depot runs their program on a first come, first served basis on the first Saturday of each month.
 Lowe’s also caps their age limit at 11 years old — Home Depot has no age limit.

 Here’s what tilts the scales toward Lowe’s for me: Lowe’s lets you take home more than one kit, which means more members of the family can enjoy doing each project.

 This brings Lowe’s back to a tie with Home Depot, 6 – 6.

 14. Get free shipping by spending at least $45 at Home Depot or Lowe’s.

 Spending at least $45 will also earn you free shipping from Lowe’s.
 Lowe’s also will deliver large appliances for free if you live within 75 miles of a brick-and-mortar store.
 They’ll also haul away your old appliance.